Gareth Johnson: Parliamentary career

 At the 2001 general election, Johnson stood as the Conservative candidate in Lewisham West, coming second with 22.4% of the vote behind the incumbent Labour MP Jim Dowd.

 Johnson stood in Dartford at the 2005 general election, coming second with 41.1% of the vote behind the incumbent Labour MP Howard Stoate.

 At the 2010 general election, Johnson was elected to Parliament as MP for Dartford with 48.8% of the vote and a majority of 10,628.

-In the 2014 reshuffle he became PPS to David Gauke, newly promoted Financial Secretary to the Treasury.
+In the 2014 reshuffle he became Parliamentary Private Secretary (PPS) to David Gauke, the newly promoted Financial Secretary to the Treasury.

 Johnson was re-elected as MP for Dartford at the 2015 general election with an increased vote share of 49% and an increased majority of 12,345.
 Following the election, he was made PPS to Matt Hancock, Paymaster General of the Cabinet Office.

-Johnson is listed as being the chair of the All Party Parliamentary Group on the Dominican Republic in December 2015.
+Johnson was listed as being the chair of the All Party Parliamentary Group (APPG) on the Dominican Republic in December 2015.
 He previously served as the vice-chairman of both the Retail APPG and the British Sikhs APPG.
 Johnson has also previously been a member of both the Child and Youth Crime APPG and the BBC APPG.
-In January 2016, Johnson led a Westminster Hall debate on congestion at the Dartford Crossing.

-Johnson has previously served on the Justice Select Committee, the Human Rights (Joint Committee) and the Science and Technology Select Committee.
+In January 2016, he led a Westminster Hall debate on congestion at the Dartford Crossing.
+Johnson previously served on the Justice Select Committee, the Human Rights Joint Committee and the Science and Technology Select Committee.

 At the snap 2017 general election, Johnson was again re-elected with an increased vote share of 57.6% and an increased majority of 13,186.
 He was appointed Assistant Government Whip in November 2018, resigning on 14 January 2019 in disagreement with Prime Minister Theresa May's policy for Britain leaving the European Union.

 Johnson was again re-elected at the 2019 general election with an increased vote share of 62.9% and an increased majority of 19,160.
 He was appointed Assistant Government Whip in the September 2021 cabinet reshuffle.
 On 9 February 2022, he was appointed Lord Commissioner of the Treasury, succeeding Craig Whittaker.

 He endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

-On 20 September 2022, he was appointed Parliamentary Under-Secretary of State for Justice in the Ministry of Justice by Prime Minister Liz Truss.
+On 20 September 2022, he was appointed by Truss to be Parliamentary Under-Secretary of State for Justice in the Ministry of Justice.
 On 27 October, he was dismissed by Prime Minister Rishi Sunak.

 He endorsed Boris Johnson in the October 2022 Conservative Party Leadership Election, but he did not end up standing.
 In March 2023, Prime Minister Rishi Sunak appointed Gareth Johnson as his Trade Envoy to the United Arab Emirates.
-This is the first time the UK has appointed a Trade Envoy for this country.
+This was the first time the UK had appointed a Trade Envoy to the UAE.